 Meaning

-In the quote “The sage does not hoard.
+The message behind “The sage does not hoard.
 The more he helps others, the more he benefits himself, The more he gives to others, the more he gets himself.
 The Way of Heaven does one good but never does one harm.
-The Way of the sage is to act but not to compete.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.
+The Way of the sage is to act but not to compete.” revolves around life.
+It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.

 Theme